Russian warship, go fuck yourself: Reception

-Recordings of the exchange became widely circulated on the internet and went viral on various social media platforms, and it has since become a rallying cry by both the Ukrainian military and civilians protesting the invasion.
+Recordings of the exchange became widely circulated on the internet and went viral on various social media platforms, and it has since become a rallying cry by both the Ukrainian military, and civilians protesting the invasion.

 US Senator Ben Sasse mentioned the phrase while speaking on the Senate floor on 28 February:

 One Ukrainian after conversing with some of his colleagues a little bit on a recording that many of you may have now heard, decided to turn up the volume and he announced, "Russian warship, idi nakhuy". [...]
 That is now the rallying cry of the Ukrainian resistance [...].

 Andrew Keen writing in the Literary Hub noted that as a result of the slogan, "Even the f-word had been weaponized" and that it was now a "popular internet meme of resistance to the Russian invasion".
 The Washington Post said that "Ukraine is fighting back, one swear word at a time".

 Historical comparisons

 The Week compared the phrase to "Remember the Alamo" from the 19th-century Texas Revolution.
-The Small Wars Journal likened the phrase to other notable battle taunts such as Molon labe ("come and take [them]"), from the Battle of Thermopylae, and "Nuts!", from the Battle of the Bulge, amongst other phrases.
+The Small Wars Journal likened the phrase to other notable battle taunts such as ('come and take [them]'), from the Battle of Thermopylae, and "Nuts!", from the Battle of the Bulge, amongst other phrases.

 The phrase also has been compared to another moment in Ukraine's history, the alleged 17th-century correspondence between the Ottoman sultan and the Cossacks (popularised by the 19th-century painting by Ilya Repin Reply of the Zaporozhian Cossacks), when a Sultan of the Ottoman Empire (usually identified as Mehmed IV) demanded the surrender of either the Chyhyryn Cossacks or the Zaporozhian Cossacks (who lived in modern Central Ukraine), who allegedly refused and answered with a profanity-laden letter.